Valensas/valensas.com/index.md

       icon: logo-yemek.png
       content: Yemeksepeti is an online food ordering sites serving in 64 cities in Turkey
       link_text: Click for details
-      link_path: /projects/28-yemeksepeti.html
+      link_path: /projects/08-yemeksepeti.html
     - title: Akbank Direkt
       background: akbank-background.png
       icon: akbank-direct-icon.png
       feature: akbanktv-banner.png
       content: Akbank Direkt is one of Turkey’s top mobile banking applications allowing all money transactions on the go.
       link_text: Click for details
-      link_path: /projects/17-akbank-direkt.html
+      link_path: /projects/01-akbank.html
     - title: ERGO Sigorta
       background: ergo-background.png
       icon: ergo-appIcon.png
       feature: ergo-logo1.png
       content: With its fast and easy-to-use structure, ERGO'm Mobile provides instant data flow and control over important issues.
       link_text: Click for details
-      link_path: /projects/02-ergom-mobil.html
+      link_path: /projects/
     - title: Tekfen IK
       background: tekfen-background.png
       icon: tekfen-icon.png
       feature: akbank-banner copy.png
       content: With this application check available job posts and apply, follow up on all developments related to the TEKFEN Construction.
       link_text: Click for details
-      link_path: /projects/12-tekfen.html
+      link_path: /projects/04-tekfen.html
 # ----------------
 # Creative Section
 creative_title_highlight: "‘’Valensas’’ "
-creative_title_main: Creative Performance
+creative_title_main: Creative Performans
-creative_subtitle: Valensas has a broad portfolio of solutions for companies of all sizes.
-We work as a family to produce intelligent design and last technology engineering products with young, inspiring and collaborative people.
+creative_subtitle: You can decide whether to create your site using UI Kit blocks or samples.
+You can decide whether to create your site using UI Kit blocks or samples.
+You can decide...
 creative_features:
     - title: iOS & AND Development
       description: Apple’s launch of the application market in 2008 culminated in the creation of a new, vast market.